On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: A New Scheme for Robustifying DDPC

 where $\Phi^\bot\Phi^\dagger=0$.
 Then the data-driven output predictor in \eqref{equation: OP noise free} takes the form:

-where the output prediction consists of the subspace predictor plus an additional term in $w$.
+where the output prediction is expressed as a function of $u_f$ and $w$, consisting of the nominal SPC predictor plus an additional term in $w$.
 In this sense, the non-uniqueness of $g$ in the nullspace of $\Phi$ brings some uncertainty to the output prediction $\hat{y}_f$.